crespiramiro/jobs---ETL-EDA/readme.md

 - **Loading**: The cleaned dataset is loaded into a PostgreSQL database under the schema `jobs.all_jobs`.
 1. Analysis and Visualization Tools
 - **R** was used for exploratory data analysis and potential modeling.
-- **Tableau** was used for presenting professional dashboards, focusing on clarity and accessibility.
 1. Key Decisions and Rationale
 - Combining Jobicy and Remotive ensures broader coverage of global job markets.
 - Imputing salaries instead of deleting rows prevents bias and loss of information.